dyhes/zulip/docs/testing/testing-with-django.md

 ### Event-based tests

-The Zulip backend has a mechanism where it will fetch initial data for a client from the database, and then it will subsequently apply some queued up events to that data to the data structure before notifying the client.
+The Aloha backend has a mechanism where it will fetch initial data for a client from the database, and then it will subsequently apply some queued up events to that data to the data structure before notifying the client.
 The `BaseAction.do_test()` helper helps tests